xNart06/Lane-Line-Detection-With-Image-Processing/README_TR.md

-# Lane Line Detection With Image Processing
+# Görüntü İşleme İle Şerit Tespiti
 The target of this project is to be able to detect road lines using image processing techniques.

 ## Roadmap